vgurianov/uml-sp/docs/case_studies/newton/newton.md

 [ClassesOfFractalProject.cpp](https://github.com/vgurianov/uml-sp/blob/master/examples/fractal/ClassesOfFractalProject.cpp)

 ## Conclusion
-In this section considered object model of the Koch snowflake.
-This model can use to construct other fractals such as the Cantor
+In this section considered object model of classical mechanic motion in discrete space-time.Along with the models considered above, other models were also studied.
+We mention the most interesting of them: a plane shock wave in a solid, the motion of a metal chain, the decay of a freely falling liquid stream, photonic nanostructures, and a number of problems in the theory of impact.
+A comparative analysis of the object model with numerical methods such as the particle method in Harlow cells, the large particle method (the Davydov-Belotserkovsky method), and the molecular dynamics method is performed.<br/>
+In our opinion, the above results allow us to state that the proposed model of mechanical motion adequately describes mechanical processes.

 ## References
 1. Gurianov V.I.
 Models of constructive physics in the classical mechanics of a material point. // Mathematical models and their applications: Sat. sci. tr.
 Issue.
 15. - Cheboksary: Publishing house Chuvash.
 Univ., 2013. - P. 148-159.